 Shining Tree Gold Camp Penny Pinchers The Aristocrats(tm): Advertising, Convergence, Privacy and Profits Rare Earth Elements and Exotic Metals

 Before considering market participation...
-In 2015, re-thinking your banking relationships has to be a first priority.
+In 2015, given all banking appears to be based in or a practice of fraud... re-thinking your banking relationships has to be a first priority.
 Rules changes that have ALREADY OCCURRED mean your saving and checking accounts are again being held at market risk, liable to being seized in the event your bank fails.
 They call that "bail in"... but, what it means is... the bank takes your stuff and calls it theirs.
 Are there banking alternatives and alternative savings methods ?
 Not as many as you might hope.
 Here, a list, including a couple of related articles:

 State Bank And Intra-State Commodity Depository Reserve

 The banks are pretending there won't be really bad things that happen when people figure out that they've been defrauded, AGAIN, by the banks.
+And, notice how the government didn't keep investors safe in the above patently fraudulent instances ?
 Keeping cash accounts, savings, and checking accounts away from major banks... makes perfect sense.
 Keeping some cash hidden in a home safe... makes sense.
 Using a Credit Union instead of a major brand bank... will lower your risks dramatically (but not eliminate all of the systemic risks)... and, there's no reason you should ever put money into a bank... to take LARGER risks than you would by keeping it secured yourself.
 Don't wait for a bank failure... and bank runs... before figuring out that the world of banking has changed... in ways that transfer all of the risks the banks take... to you... so that you will lose your money if they fail.

 I think we're at or near the end of the mid-depression peak...
 2014-2015 comparable to 1931-1932... with Fed policy working as intended, only as long as you recognize that what is intended by policy is to drag things out longer...
 1929 to 1932 being only three years...
 2008 to 2015 being seven years.
 What we are seeing in the result now is a success in sustaining the efforts made in NOT changing the rules that govern banking, as they continue on trend, with the only implementation of changes being those that roll the rules back to what they were before 1929...
 That is what we are doing, rather than fostering proper fixes of things that are broken.